 5. Church of our Lady

-Madonna of Bruges is proudly displayed in the Church of our Lady, the world’s second tallest brick building standing three hundred and seventy-seven feet tall.
-Construction began in the thirteen hundreds.
-The church wasn’t finished until two hundred years later in the fifteen hundreds.
-Other works of art on display include various paintings and wood carvings, The Crucifixion of Christ by Anthony Van Dyck, and the tombs of Mary of Burgundy and Charles the Bold .
+- Madonna of Bruges is proudly displayed in the Church of our Lady, the world’s second tallest brick building standing 377 feet tall.
+Construction began in the 1300’s.
+The church wasn’t finished until 200 years later.
+Other works of art on display include various paintings and wood carvings, The Crucifixion of Christ by Anthony Van Dyck, and the tombs of Mary of Burgundy and Charles the Bold.

 6. Belgian Waffles